microsoft/datashaper/javascript/schema/docs/schema.api.md

 //
 // @public
 export type Value = any;

+// Warning: (ae-missing-release-tag) "VariableNature" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export enum VariableNature {
+    Binary = "binary",
+    Continuous = "continuous",
+    Discrete = "discrete",
+    Nominal = "nominal",
+    Ordinal = "ordinal"
+}

 // Warning: (ae-missing-release-tag) "VariadicInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //